 Many hoped that the November 2015 general election would be a tipping-point in Burma’s ‘democratic transition’, which began in 2011.
-While there have been many positive developments since then, the limits of Aung San Suu Kyi's power are arguably being exposed by her inability to control the actions of the security forces in Rakhine State, where they stand accused by the UN and international human rights groups of committing further serious human rights abuses against the Muslim Rohingya over the past three months or so.Jump to full report >>
+The new National League for Democracy government took office in April 2016 in an atmosphere of hope – but the honeymoon has turned out to be brief.
+The limits of Aung San Suu Kyi's power have been exposed by her inability to control the actions of the security forces in Rakhine State, where they stand accused of committing serious human rights abuses against the Muslim Rohingya.
+Her international reputation has been damaged and there is now talk of reintroducing sanctions.Jump to full report >>

 Commons Briefing papers CBP-7901